 DR. EDWARD WILSON, Emeritus Professor, Organismic & Evolutionary Biology and Museum of Comparative Zoology, Harvard University

 Dr. Wilson is considered a founder of sociobiology, island biogeography and evolutionary psychology and pioneered work on biophilia and biodiversity studies.
 His efforts to conceptualize and implement the Encyclopedia of Life and Half Earth Project have significantly enhanced public knowledge of and contributions to protecting nature.
-Dr. Wilson is a leading author, spokesperson and activist for public engagement in science and biodiversity conservation, and he has received many of the world’s highest honors in recognition of these efforts.
+He is a leading author, spokesperson and activist for public engagement in science and biodiversity conservation, and he has received many of the world’s highest honors in recognition of these efforts.

 DR. RAE WYNN-GRANT, Research Fellow, National Geographic Society, Last Wild Places Initiative

 Dr. Wynn-Grant is a large carnivore ecologist with expertise in the ecological and social drivers of human-carnivore conflict and the connectivity of suitable carnivore habitat.
-She served on the Board of Governors for the Society of Conservation Biology, where provided tools and strategies for advancing equitable opportunity and representation in conservation biology.
-Dr. Wynn-Grant also serves as a spokesperson for engaging broader audiences in science and conservation.
+She served on the Board of Governors for the Society of Conservation Biology, where she provided tools and strategies for advancing equitable opportunity and representation in conservation biology.
+She also serves as a spokesperson for engaging broader audiences in science and conservation.